-- Report the accident: If the accident caused injury, you must call the police or the California Highway Patrol.
-Also report the accident to your insurance company as soon as possible after an incident.
+- Report the accident: If the accident caused the injury, you must call the police or the California Highway Patrol.
+Also, report the accident to your insurance company as soon as possible after an incident.

 - Assist the injured: Give reasonable assistance to those who are hurt.
 If you are not trained in first aid, however, do not attempt to move someone who is badly injured unless they are in danger.

-- Gather information: Get as much information as you can at the scene of the accident.
-This includes the other driver’s information, makes and models of vehicles involved, information about passengers in the other vehicle and the name and badge number of the law enforcement officer/s at the scene.
-It also may be helpful to draw a simple diagram of the accident and note traffic, weather and road conditions.
+- Gather information: Get as much information as you can at the scene of the car crash.
+This includes the other driver’s information, makes and models of vehicles involved, information about passengers in the other vehicle, and the name and badge number of the law enforcement officer/s at the scene.
+It also may be helpful to draw a simple diagram of the accident and note traffic, weather, and road conditions.
 Take photographs, if possible.

 - Do not admit fault: Do not claim responsibility for causing the accident until you have spoken to your insurance company or your lawyer.
 Do not sign anything or agree to pay damages, but also cooperate fully with law enforcement.